-Effective March 17, 2017, the board, upon the recommendation of the compensation committee, adopted a new director compensation program for all non-employee directors.
-The new director compensation program eliminates meeting fees and increases the annual retainer fee paid to non-employee directors.
+On September 6, 2018, the board, upon the recommendation of the compensation committee, adopted a new director compensation program for all non-employee directors, effective as of September 1, 2018.
 The program was adopted to remain competitive in attracting and retaining qualified board members and to better align director compensation to other public companies of comparable size to the Company.